manuelemacchia/hotel-sentiment-analysis/README.md

 The dataset has been scraped from the TripAdvisor Italian website, therefore we expect to find comments written in Italian.
 Further exploration reveals reviews written in other languages such as English and Spanish.
 Chinese characters are present as well.
 This suggests that they were originally written in another language and subsequently translated to Italian.

 We show the distribution of review length in the following plot.
-For better visualization, we only consider reviews with length that falls within the 95th percentile.
-This means that reviews with more than 1800 characters are not shown.
+For better visualization, we only take into account reviews with length that falls within the 95th percentile.
+This means that reviews with more than 1800 characters are not considered.

 ![Review length distribution](visual/review_length_distribution.png)